Amazing carnitas tacos cooked in the instant Pot and then broiled under the grill for that crispy carnitas texture we all love in our street tacos!

 Step 2

-season the meat
+Season the meat

 Pork shoulder is a large piece of meat and great as one piece for a smoker but probably to big for the Instant Pot.
 Chop it into more manageable pieces and season well with the rub.
-I ike to use my hands for this part so the flavor gets into every part of the pork.
+I like to use my hands for this part so the flavor gets into every part of the pork.
 Add the pork to the Instant Pot along with the liquids.
 Orange juice and a splash of Mexican beer like Modelo or Pacifico are my choices for extra flavor.

 Step 3

-broil the pork
+Broil the pork

 Once the pork is fully cooked, there is one more important step that all carnitas has to have.
 The meat should be shredded or chopped and then placed under the broiler to become slightly crispy around the edges.
 Traditionally this is done after hours of cooking and most of the liquid has evaporated but for this method we can rely on a broiler.